Road Trips for Nature Lovers: A Visitor's Guide to Great Sand Dunes National Park and Preserve

 Photo: Pixabay

 To help you plan when to visit, the National Park Service website has a month-by-month listing of the average temperatures and weather conditions in the park.
 If visiting during May through September, plan hikes for early morning or in the evening.
-Sand temperatures can reach 150 degrees Fahrenheit in the afternoons.
+Afternoon temperatures tend to reach 150 degrees Fahrenheit.

 You can also avoid crowds if you plan your visit on a weekday rather than a weekend — especially if you’re planning a trip in May or June when tourism peaks.